Henkjan1110/intro-programming-website/data/week6/1-objects-within-objects.md

 ## Objects in an Instance Variable List

-An object's instance variable list can hold various types of objects as long as the type is specified when defining the list.

 In the previous section, we created an `AmusementParkRide` class to verify if a person met the requirements to go on a specific ride.
 Here's an example of how the `AmusementPark` class might look like:

 ```java